kangah-codes/purple/README.md

   <p style="font-weight: 900; font-size: 40px">Purple</p>
 </div>

 Purple is a budget and expense tracker mobile app I'm currently building for personal use.
-I was inspired to build Purple because after I made the switch to iOS, I couldn't find a budget app that I liked.
+I was inspired to build Purple because after I made the switch to Android, I couldn't find a budget app that I liked.
 I wanted something simple, clean, and easy to use, which was hard to find on Android.
 So I decided to build my own, and to use this as an opportunity to further polish my React Native skills.

 Inspiration for the design was taken from [here](https://www.behance.net/gallery/173280263/A-Budget-PLanner-app?tracking_source=search_projects|budget+app&l=24).